 College Mental Health Services Program

-The existing Mental Health Services Act of 2004, funds a host of county mental health plans for the facilitation of mental health services.
+The existing Mental Health Services Act of 2004, funds a host of county mental health plans for the facilitation of mental wellness services.
 It supports the operations and administration of different statewide and county level mental health programs.

 This bill is enforced until January 1, 2022, and requires the Mental Health Services Oversight and Accountability Commission, to formulate a grant program for public community colleges, colleges and universities that would pave ways for improvements in accessibility to mental health care on those campuses.